mikecroucher/Intro_to_HPC_R/README.md

 #### Where did the output go?

-When the job has completed, you will see two new files in your current directory.
+When the job has completed, you will see three new files in your current directory.
-In my case, they were `submit_to_sharc.sh.e83909`  and `submit_to_sharc.sh.o83909`.
+In my case, they were `hello.r.o684694`, `sharc_submit.sh.e684694` and `sharc_submit.sh.o684694`
 The number at the end refers to the `job-ID`

-Look at these two files with the `more` command
+Look at these files with the `more` command

-* The file that ends with `.e83909` contains the standard error stream (stderr)
+* The file that ends with `.e684694` contains the standard error stream from the submission script (stderr)
-* The file that ends with `.o83909` contains the standard output stream (stdout)
+* The file that ends with `.o684694` contains the standard output stream from the submission script (stdout)

 Refer to the Wikipedia article on [standard streams](https://en.wikipedia.org/wiki/Standard_streams) for more information in this terminology.

+* The file `hello.r.o684694` contains the output of our R program.
+We explicitly requested this filename in our submission script using the line `R CMD BATCH hello.r hello.r.o$JOB_ID`

 #### Requesting a LOT of memory

 Most of ShARC's nodes have 64Gb of RAM each.
 There are a small number with 256GB but these are heavily oversubscribed.

-Everyone who is part of the MSc in Data Analytics has access to our [premium queue](http://rse.shef.ac.uk/resources/hpc/premium-hpc/) which includes access to nodes with up to 768GB of memory.
+Everyone who is part of the ooominds project has  [premium queue](http://rse.shef.ac.uk/resources/hpc/premium-hpc/) which includes access to nodes with up to 768GB of memory.
+We also have powerful GPUs and nodes with up to 32 cores each.

 If you need to request a lot of memory for your job - for example 250 Gigabytes per core - add the following lines to your job submission script: